seahomebatumi-ai/crypto-auto/ANALYST-INSTRUCTIONS.md

   and a coin whose trend is entirely in today's candle were refused by the same sentence and reported identically.
-- **The chase refusal lifts at the RETEST of the broken extreme, and that price is computed, not chosen.** In `БЫЧИЙ` or `МЕДВЕЖИЙ` item 4 measures the anchor on the structural row, and an anchor is EXTENDED on a window when it lies BEYOND that window's own extreme on its side — above `max30` or `max_price` for a long, below `min30` or `min_price` for a short.
+- **The chase refusal lifts at the RETEST of the broken extreme, and that price is computed, not chosen.** In `БЫЧИЙ` or `МЕДВЕЖИЙ`, and under a stress word at the coin's own lift price (item 4), item 4 measures the anchor on the structural row, and an anchor is EXTENDED on a window when it lies BEYOND that window's own extreme on its side — above `max30` or `max_price` for a long, below `min30` or `min_price` for a short.
 A chase is extended on BOTH, so for a long it is an anchor above the row's 90-day high (`max_price` is never below `max30`), and the chase lifts at exactly that high: the level the move broke, which